soxueren/atsd/rule-engine/placeholders.md

 ## Custom Columns

-Columns defined on Overview tab can be referenced as placeholder by name.
+Columns defined in the Overview tab can be referenced by name as a placeholder.

 ```sh
 property_compare_except(['name', '*starttime']) as propDiff